COVID-19 pandemic in Ukraine: March 2020

 On 20 March, the first case of recovery from COVID-19 was reported for a man in Chernivtsi who was the first infected person in the country.
 On the same day, 15 new positive COVID-19 tests were confirmed across Ukraine: 10 in Chernivtsi Oblast, and one in each of Lviv, Ivano-Frankivsk, Kharkiv, Ternopil, and Kyiv, raising the national total to 41 cases.
-The case from the Kharkiv Oblast was a woman who had been diagnosed in Kyiv, and was being treated in Kyiv, and on 21 March was transferred from the statistics for Kharkiv to those for Kyiv.
+The case from Kharkiv Oblast was a woman who had been diagnosed in Kyiv, and was being treated in Kyiv, and on 21 March was transferred from the statistics for Kharkiv to those for Kyiv.

 On 21 March, according to the Ministry of Health, the total confirmed cases in Ukraine was 47.
 There were either six or seven new cases confirmed in Kyiv bringing the total to ten (of these eight had caught the disease abroad).
-In the Donetsk Oblast, the first case of coronavirus was recorded and an emergency was declared in the oblast.
+In Donetsk Oblast, the first case of coronavirus was recorded and an emergency was declared in the oblast.
 The first patient was confirmed in Lutsk, and in disputed Crimea.
 There were 417 people suspected of having coronavirus in Crimea and Sevastopol at the end of 21 March.

 As of 10:00 on 23 March, there were 73 confirmed cases in Ukraine.
 During the previous 24 hours, 26 new cases were confirmed.

 As of 10:00 on 24 March 11 new cases had been confirmed in Ukraine during the previous 24 hours, bringing the total to 84 confirmed cases.
 This was later raised to 97 confirmed cases.
 The head of the Chernivtsi Oblast state administration, Serhiy Osachuk, said that 13 new cases of the disease had been confirmed in Chernivtsi Oblast.
 There were 38 infected people in the Ukrainian part of Bukovina.

 At 10:00 on 25 March, the Ministry of Health stated that 29 new cases had been confirmed in Ukraine during the previous 24 hours, bringing the total to 113 confirmed cases.
-These included the first case in the Volyn Oblast, the first two cases in the Zaporizhzhia Oblast, two more cases in Kyiv, seven more in the Kyiv Oblast, the first case in the Luhansk Oblast, the first case in the Odesa Oblast, two more cases in the Ternopil Oblast, and 13 new cases in the Chernivtsi Oblast that had been reported in the media the previous day.
+These included the first case in Volyn Oblast, the first two cases in Zaporizhzhia Oblast, two more cases in Kyiv, seven more in Kyiv Oblast, the first case in Luhansk Oblast, the first case in Odesa Oblast, two more cases in Ternopil Oblast, and 13 new cases in Chernivtsi Oblast that had been reported in the media the previous day.
 One person in the Ternopil Oblast died of the disease.